Improving Reliability of Subject-Level Resting-State fMRI Parcellation with Shrinkage Estimators

 \textbf{Analysis S2: Sensitivity to simulation parameters}

-Figure \ref{fig:simulation2} shows the average degree of shrinkage (top row), MSE of correlation estimates (middle row), and Dice similarity of parcellations (bottom row) by shrinkage method over varying levels of each simulation parameter.
-Each point represents the mean over all subjects and iterations, and the 95\% confidence interval is shown as a grey band.
-This band is not always visible due to the small size of the confidence intervals.
-We now summarize the notable effects of each simulation parameter on the degree of shrinkage and performance of raw and shrinkage estimates.
+Figure \ref{fig:simulation2} shows how the degree of shrinkage (Figure \ref{fig:simulation_lambda}), the MSE of the correlation estimates (Figure \ref{fig:simulation_MSE}), and the Dice similarity of the parcellations (Figure \ref{fig:simulation_Dice}) change with varying simulation parameters.
+The first column shows the effect of varying the number of subjects; the second column shows the effect of varying the time series length; the third column shows the effect of varying the strength of inter-voxel correlations; and the fourth column shows the effect of varying the degree of similarity across subjects.
+Each color represents a different shrinkage method, and results are shown in the case of both single session data (top panel of each plot) and test-retest data (bottom panel of each plot).
+Each point represents the mean over all subjects and iterations, and 95\% confidence intervals are shown as grey bands, which may not be visible due to their narrow width.

-As Figure \ref{fig:simulation_lambda} shows, the degree of shrinkage tends to decrease as the time series length $T$ increases (column 2), as the within-cluster correlation $\rho$ increases (column 3), and as the between-subject variance $\sigma^2_X$ increases (column 4).
+Figure \ref{fig:simulation_lambda} shows that the degree of shrinkage tends to decrease as the time series length $T$ increases, as the within-cluster correlation $\rho$ increases, and as the between-subject variance $\sigma^2_X$ increases.
 This is expected, since the shrinkage parameter is defined as the ratio of within-subject variance to total (within-subject plus between-subject) variance, and higher values of $T$ and $\rho$ reduce the within-subject variance.
-There is a weak increase in the degree of shrinkage as the number of subjects $I$ increases (column 1).
+There is a weak increase in the degree of shrinkage as the number of subjects $I$ increases.
 This reflects bias in the estimation of $\lambda_i(v,v')$, a non-linear function of variance components, a bias that diminishes as the sample size increases.

-Figure \ref{fig:simulation_MSE} shows that the MSE of the raw estimates is primarily related to the time series length $T$: as $T$ increases, the sampling variability decreases (column 2).
-As $T$ increases, the MSE of all estimators decreases, and the MSE of the raw estimator approaches but does not achieve the MSE of the shrinkage estimators.
-As the number of subjects $I$ increases, there is a reduction in the MSE of the shrinkage estimators (column 1), which is due to the increase in the degree of shrinkage associated with larger sample size.
+Figure \ref{fig:simulation_MSE} shows that the MSE of the raw estimates is primarily related to the time series length $T$, since as $T$ increases, sampling variability decreases.
+As $T$ increases, the MSE of all estimators decreases, and the MSE of the raw estimator approaches, but does not achieve, the MSE of the shrinkage estimators.
+As the number of subjects $I$ increases, there is also a reduction in the MSE of the shrinkage estimators, which is due to the increase in the degree of shrinkage associated with larger sample size.